 Our Lipidology Experts

-On Chen, MD, Interventional Cardiologist and Director, Center for Advanced Lipid (Cholesterol) Management; Director, Outpatient Services; and Medical Director, Cardiac Care Unit (CCU) and Telemetry, and Director, Cardiogenic Shock Program, is board-certified in clinical lipidology, general cardiology, interventional cardiology, cardiac MRI, nuclear medicine, echocardiography and vascular imaging.
+On Chen, MD, Interventional Cardiologist and Director, Center for Advanced Lipid (Cholesterol) Management; Director, Outpatient Services; Medical Director, Cardiac Care Unit (CCU) and Telemetry, and Director, Cardiogenic Shock Program, is board-certified in clinical lipidology, general cardiology, interventional cardiology, cardiac MRI, nuclear medicine, echocardiography and vascular imaging.